GST returns and due dates

 You’ll need a record of how much GST you collected on sales, and how much was paid on purchases.
 You won’t need to submit tax invoices when you lodge your GST return, but you will need to have them on hand.
 The IRD may ask to see them later.

 You can choose to file your GST return:

 GST due dates

 Your GST due date will depend on when you registered, and your filing frequency.
-You can use the IRD’s due date calculator to figure out your schedule.
 You may be penalised if you miss your deadline.